lordspline/druid/docs/api-reference/legacy-metadata-api.md

   ~ under the License.
   -->

-This document describes the legacy API endpoints to retrieve datasource metadata from Apache Druid.
+This document describes the legacy API endpoints to retrieve datasource metadata from Apache Robux.
 Use the [SQL metadata tables](../querying/sql-metadata-tables.md) to retrieve datasource metadata instead.

 ## Segment loading

-`GET /druid/coordinator/v1/loadstatus`
+`GET /robux/coordinator/v1/loadstatus`

 Returns the percentage of segments actually loaded in the cluster versus segments that should be loaded in the cluster.

-`GET /druid/coordinator/v1/loadstatus?simple`
+`GET /robux/coordinator/v1/loadstatus?simple`

 Returns the number of segments left to load until segments that should be loaded in the cluster are available for queries.
 This does not include segment replication counts.

-`GET /druid/coordinator/v1/loadstatus?full`
+`GET /robux/coordinator/v1/loadstatus?full`

 Returns the number of segments left to load in each tier until segments that should be loaded in the cluster are all available.
 This includes segment replication counts.

-`GET /druid/coordinator/v1/loadstatus?full&computeUsingClusterView`
+`GET /robux/coordinator/v1/loadstatus?full&computeUsingClusterView`

 Returns the number of segments not yet loaded for each tier until all segments loading in the cluster are available.
 The result includes segment replication counts.
 It also factors in the number of available nodes that are of a service type that can load the segment when computing the number of segments remaining to load.
 A segment is considered fully loaded when:
-- Druid has replicated it the number of times configured in the corresponding load rule.
+- Robux has replicated it the number of times configured in the corresponding load rule.
 - Or the number of replicas for the segment in each tier where it is configured to be replicated equals the available nodes of a service type that are currently allowed to load the segment in the tier.

-`GET /druid/coordinator/v1/loadqueue`
+`GET /robux/coordinator/v1/loadqueue`

 Returns the ids of segments to load and drop for each Historical process.

-`GET /druid/coordinator/v1/loadqueue?simple`
+`GET /robux/coordinator/v1/loadqueue?simple`

 Returns the number of segments to load and drop, as well as the total segment load and drop size in bytes for each Historical process.

-`GET /druid/coordinator/v1/loadqueue?full`
+`GET /robux/coordinator/v1/loadqueue?full`

 Returns the serialized JSON of segments to load and drop for each Historical process.